Purpose, aims and scope

 4.1.
 Where an absence is for less than event calendar days an employee can self-certify their absence by following the reporting process outlined in the Sickness guidance for employees (or local arrangements where these are set and different).

 4.2.
-Absences continuing beyond seven calendar days must be covered by appropriate medical certification − normally a fit note or medical certificate (MED3) from a GP.
+Absences continuing beyond seven calendar days must be covered by appropriate medical certification − normally a fit note or medical certificate (MED3) from a GP or other specified healthcare professionals*.
 Certification must be sent to the line manager in good time to ensure that the full period of absence is covered without any gaps.
 The University may at its discretion require employees to obtain a medical certificate for shorter periods of absence.
 Backdated fit notes or medical certificates will not be accepted by the University for pay purposes, other than where agreed in wholly exceptional circumstances.

 4.3.
 Where an employee is unwell when overseas and needs to certify their absence, they are required to provide a medical certificate with a certified translation provided.
 Any costs for this are to be met by the employee (unless it occurs when the employee is overseas on University business).